MegaSuite/MARKDOWN/C Primer Plus/Chapter 9 Exs.md

 ```

 ## 9-3
-Write a function that takes three arguments: a character and two integers.
-The character is to be printed.
-The first integer specifies the number of
-times that the character is to be printed on a line, and the second integer
-specifies the number of lines that are to be printed.
-Write a program that
-makes use of this function.
+Write a function that takes three arguments: a character and two integers.The character is to be printed.
+The first integer specifies the number of times that the character is to be printed on a line, and the second integer specifies the number of lines that are to be printed.
+Write a program that makes use of this function.
 ***
 ```c
 #include <stdio.h>